Things to do in Prague

 The Czech Republic is situated a bit far away from the equator.
 This means that summers are quite soothing in Prague.
 The warmth also sets the locals free from their heated rooms, as they come together for festivities throughout the month.
 This is the best time to explore the treasures of the city on foot.
 The famous Bohemia Jazz Festival and the New Prague Dance festival are just some of the major events that take place in the city in July.
 Apart from that, the warm weather and longer daylight hours are ideal to get all of your sightseeing done during the day and then settling for a cold craft beer at a local pub.

-Prague Weather in July
+Prague weather in July

 Prague is well into the summer zone in July.
 The weather is warm enough for you to completely ditch the coat during the day.
 At night, a scarf or a light jacket may be required.
 Rains are not unlikely during July.
 Be prepared for encountering 3 to 4 rainy days per week.